Walk of fame – Our graduates

 IR ONU 2007 alumna

 In 2009-2014, Evgeniia worked at the IR Department and in 2014-2018 she was an interpreter and then the second secretary of the Embassy of Ukraine in Turkey.
-Evgeniia worked as a Deputy Director of the G. Udovenko Diplomatic Academy at the Ministry of Foreign Affairs of Ukraine in 2018-2020.
+Evgeniia worked as the deputy director of the Diplomatic Academy named after H. Udovenko at the Ministry of Foreign Affairs of Ukraine in 2018-2020, Advisor to the Prime Minister of Ukraine on Foreign Policy, and Senior Researcher at the Center for Modern Turkish Studies (Norman Paterson School of International Affairs, Carleton University, Ottawa).
 She defended her dissertation “Regional dimension of Turkish-American relations in the post-bipolar period” in 23.00.04 – Political problems of international systems and global development – at Taras Shevchenko National University.
 She is the author of more than 40 scientific papers and co-author of several collective monographs on foreign policy of Ukraine, Turkey, and security issues in the Black Sea region and the Middle East.

 “Every time during official talks and the most difficult translations I thank my Alma mater.
 I still use the theoretical knowledge and practical skills that I gained while studying at the IR Department.
 Diplomats, political scientists, analysts, and interpreters – these are the versatile soldiers with knowledge of several foreign languages that graduate ONU IR department.
 Thank you very much for everything!”